cypnk/Bare/README.md

 # Allow access to web ports (email is similar, but outside the scope of this)
 pass in on egress inet proto tcp from any to (egress) port { 80 443 } keep state $websrv

+# Uncomment this line if you're also handling email on this server
+#pass in on egress inet proto tcp from any to (egress) port { 25 } keep state $mailsrv

 # Pass TCP, UDP, ICMP
 pass out on egress proto { tcp, udp, icmp } all modulate state

 # The pf.conf that comes with OpenBSD has some other settings, which should be left as-is
-# Only modify what's needed to get your site up and running, but learn more about what these do
+# Only add/modify what's needed to get your site up and running, but learn more about what these do

 ```

 ## Running a TLS-enabled Bare blog on OpenBSD
+**Note:** Remember to point your DNS servers to your web public server's public IP address first.

 This assumes you're already logged in as root and skips "doas".
 PHP installation is the same as above.